Going to AWS re:Invent 2024?

 • Scale your workloads based on complex conditions, including metrics generated by external sources such as load balancer traffic volume.

-• Reduce utilization during quiet times by auto-scaling your Pods back down again when demand subsides, preventing unnecessary resource allocation.
+• Reduce utilization during quiet times by auto-scaling your Pods back again when demand subsides, preventing unnecessary resource allocation.

 Why do we need HPA?